ammapanin/aserwaah.github.io/index.md

 style="margin: 0px 20px">

-I am an assistant professor of economics at the University of Louvain.
-I study how risk and uncertainty shape economic decision making.
+I am an assistant professor of economics at the University of Louvain and I study how risk and uncertainty shape economic decision making.
 I have a particular interest in understanding how contemporary religious institutions evolve to provide substitutes to insurance and other services that might otherwise be provided by formal markets.
 I have experience running a variety of lab, field, and lab-type field experiments in what some coauthors insist on calling “exotic places”.

 Please click [*here for my CV*](assets/Panin_CV_Oct21.pdf).

-If you are a Behavioral or Experimental Economist looking for conferences, [Marco Schwarz](https://sites.google.com/site/marcoaschwarz/) and I maintain a spreadsheet [here](https://tinyurl.com/behavioral-experimental).
 <br><br>